 Data Import works by uploading text files containing external data to an Analytics property.
 This information is typically exported from an offline business tool (for example, your CRM or CMS system).
 For smaller amounts of data, you might create the upload file manually, using a text editor or spreadsheet.

-Data Import joins the offline data you've uploaded with the default hit data being collected by Google Analytics from your websites, mobile apps or other devices.
+Data Import joins the offline data you've uploaded with the default hit data being collected by Analytics from your websites, mobile apps or other devices.
 Imported data can be used to enhance your reports, segments and remarketing audiences in ways that reflect your own business needs and organization.
 The result is a much fuller, more complete picture of your users' on- and offline activity.

 How you upload data

 You can upload data by one of two methods: